Oreo is a sandwich cookie made of two wafers filled with sweet creme, and one of my favorite treats.

 I enjoy the dark chocolate Oreo because of its deep, rich flavor.
-Nabisco released dark Chocolate Oreo cookies in January 2019.
+Nabisco released this Oreo flavor in January 2019.

 The cookies are dark chocolate and are filled with cocoa creme.
 The dark chocolate cookies are for those who enjoy the bitter side of chocolate.

 Dark chocolate has less added sugar compared to milk chocolate.